ankitvgupta/ref-to-tag-action/README.md

 - On a pull request, this will use the "head" branch of your PR. i.e. the branch that you are merging into the base branch.
 - On pushing a branch, it'll return the name of the branch you're pushing to.
 - On pushing a tag, it'll return the name of the tag.
+- Any slashes in the branch/tag names are converted to dots to make them valid with Docker but unlikely to collide with other branch names.

 Branch -> Tag Examples: